Private Snafu: Content

 Operation Snafu, directed by Friz Freleng in 1945.

 While Private Snafu was never officially a theatrical cartoon character when the series was launched in 1943 (with the debut short Coming!
 Snafu, directed by Chuck Jones), a proto-Snafu does appear, unnamed and in color, in Jones' cartoon The Draft Horse, released theatrically one year earlier, on May 9, 1942.
 This appearance would serve as the basis for Snafu's character in the series.

 The 24th film of the series, Going Home, produced in 1945, was never released.
 The premise is what damage could be done if a soldier on leave talks too much about his unit's military operations.
 In the film, Snafu discusses a "secret weapon" with his girlfriend which was unnervingly (and unintentionally) similar to the atomic bombs under development.

-In 1945, a series of cartoons for the Navy featuring Private Snafu's brother Tarfu (for "Things Are Really Fucked Up") was planned, but only one short produced by Harman-Ising Productions was released when war came to a close: Private Snafu Presents Seaman Tarfu in the Navy.

 Availability

 As now-declassified work of the United States government, all Private Snafu shorts are in the public domain and are thus freely available in numerous places, including on YouTube and Internet Archive.

 Warner Home Video has begun including Private Snafu shorts as bonus material on their Looney Tunes Golden Collection.
 Other commercial DVDs are available from Thunderbean Animation, who released a DVD containing all the Snafu cartoons entitled Private Snafu Golden Classics, and Bosko Video.
 The Private Snafu shorts were released on Blu-ray on November 19, 2015 by Thunderbean.

 At least one of the Private Snafu shorts was used as an exhibit piece: the short Spies was used for the World War II exhibit at the International Spy Museum.